open-risk/openNPL/README.md

 ### Summary of Steps
 Conceptually the required steps are as follows:
 * Step 1.
-Clone the openNPL repository from github
+Clone the openNPL repository from GitHub
 * Step 2.
 Create a virtual environment
 * Step 3.
 Install the dependencies
 * Step 4.
 Create the database